Herman Backer: Selected works

 One of the first large commissions that Backer accepted was to design a mansion for the lumber merchant and government minister Hans Rasmus Astrup.
 The Minister Astrup Mansion (Statsråd Astrups villa) stands at Drammensveien no. 78 in Oslo and was built in 1887 as a private home for Astrup and his family.
 In 1911 the building was taken over by the Norwegian Academy of Science and Letters, which still owns the building today.

 Around the same time he designed the Fridheim Mansion (Villa Fridheim) on the shore of Krøderen for the lumber merchant Svend Haug from Drammen.
 The building was intended to serve as a country home for the lumber merchant and his family.
 Later it was used as a hotel, and since 1986 the Fridheim Mansion Adventure Museum has been located there.

 Backer designed another mansion at the Skaugum estate.
 It was commissioned by Fritz Wedel Jarlsberg and was built in 1891 in a style similar to that of the Fridheim Mansion.
 The Skaugum estate was presented to Crown Prince Olav and Crown Princess Märtha, who moved into it in 1929.
 The mansion was destroyed by fire on May 20, 1930.

 Backer also designed the Olympen Restaurant at Grønlandsleiret no. 15 in Oslo, built in 1882.
 The building was commissioned by the Schou Brewery and was built of brick with plaster ornamentation.
 The building was remodeled by his son Lars Backer in 1927.
 A restaurant has operated in the building since it was opened in 1892.

 In the mid-1890s, Backer designed the building at Arbins gate no. 1 in Oslo.
 This is the house where Henrik Ibsen lived during his last years, and the building now contains the Oslo Ibsen Museum.

 Backer's Backergården building is a Baroque Revival structure at Kongens gate no. 31 in Oslo.
 It was built for the businessman Johan Paul Jørgen Alexander Backer and his fur business in 1895.
 The building was built with a steel supporting skeleton structure that allows the large windows.
-The facade is clad with Norwegian marble from the Dunderland Valley in the municipality of Rana.
+The facade is clad with Norwegian marble from the Dunderland Valley in Rana Municipality.

-Other works by Backer include Saint John's Church in Bergen, Klemetsrud Church, Sollihøgda Chapel, Stensgård Church, Krebsegården at Holtegata no. 20 in Oslo, the Victoria Hotel in Lillehammer, Simersgården at Grev Wedels plass no. 4 in Oslo, the Alfheim Complex at Pilestredet no. 27 in Oslo, the dormitory building at Jønsberg Upper Secondary School in Romedal, and an addition to the Madserud estate at Madserud allé no 34 in Oslo.
+Other works by Backer include Saint John's Church in Bergen, Klemetsrud Church, Sollihøgda Chapel, Stensgård Church, Krebsegården at Holtegata no. 20 in Oslo, the Victoria Hotel in Lillehammer, Simersgården at Grev Wedels plass no. 4 in Oslo, the Alfheim Complex at Pilestredet no. 27 in Oslo, the dormitory building at Jønsberg Upper Secondary School in Romedal Municipality, and an addition to the Madserud estate at Madserud allé no 34 in Oslo.